 Provisions for other risks and charges include deferred tax liabilities.
 This is an additional item compared to the balance sheet in the local accounting bases.
 Deferred tax liabilities arise due to the recognition of future results namely through unrealised gains and losses on assets and through the recognition of liability best estimates.
 These future results will have to face tax payments when materialising and need to be recognised in the Solvency II balance sheet.
-Deferred tax liabilities are equal to EUR 55.1 million.
+Deferred tax liabilities are equal to EUR 48.1 million.

 Provisions for other risks and charges excluding deferred tax liabilities are taken at accounting value.
 No market values are available; the valuation methodology used consisted in using the accounting value which is known at closing date.
-The local accounting provisions include EUR 0.7 million of deferred taxes on unrealised gains on bonds, this amount is not considered in the Solvency II value to avoid double counting of deferred tax liabilities.